 - 1. An unintended or unexpected incident occurs while a health, care or social work organisation are delivering care or support to someone. - 2.
 The incident is a result of something the organisation did or omitted to do as part of the care or support provided. - 3.
-A health professional advises that, in their reasonable opinion, the incident has resulted in or is likely to result in the following: - a. the death of the individual who received the care or support, - b. severe harm to the individual, - c. harm to the individual, which is not severe, or - d. the need for treatment from a health professional to prevent a, b, or c. - 4.
+A health professional advises that, in their reasonable opinion, the incident has resulted in or is likely to result in the second s - b. severe harm to the individual, - c. harm to the individual, which is not severe, or - d. the need for treatment from a health professional to prevent a, b, or c. - 4.
 The health professional advises that any of the outcomes listed under requirement 3 relate directly to the incident, rather than the natural course of any underlying condition or illness the individual has.